URMC scientists develop new way to study leukemia

 Frisch and his team have a goal in their lab: to improve modern medicine and therapies, by better understanding how diseases form.

-“Leukemia is a cancer of blood cells, so blood is produced in your bone marrow, which circulates through your body to do things like carry oxygen remove waist from different tissues,” said Frisch.
+“Leukemia is a cancer of blood cells, so blood is produced in your bone marrow, which circulates through your body to do things like carrying oxygen remove waste from different tissues,” said Frisch.

 Leukemia develops when there is a mutation in the cell.